 Mesenchymal stem cells (MSCs) aggregated into three-dimensional (3D) cellular spheroids are a potent configuration for cell therapy and tissue engineering research and product development (5), and cellular spheroids are a preferred format for many bioprinting applications (10).
 Cellular spheroids are essentially micro-tissues that can be manufactured as standardized “living materials” with certain controllable, measurable, and evolving material properties (10).
 Studies have shown that MSC aggregation into spheroids yield improved in vitro biological functionality over MSCs grown as 2D monolayer; likely due to the 3D tissue-like structure resembling the native configuration of cells in vivo with a microenvironment that allows for direct cell-cell signaling and cell-matrix interactions.
 MSC spheroids demonstrate enhanced cartilage, bone, and fat differentiation, as well as increased paracrine factor secretion over 2D MSC cultures (1-7).
-In vivo administration of hMSC spheroids has also showed enhanced therapeutic properties in pre-clinical models of myocardial infarction, bone and cartilage repair, and limb ischemia (3, 5, 8).
+In vivo administration of hMSC spheroids have also shown enhanced therapeutic properties in pre-clinical models of myocardial infarction, bone and cartilage repair, and limb ischemia (3, 5, 8).

 Traditionally, aggregates were formed using suspension culture in spinners or shake flasks or in hanging drop cultures (5).
 The advancement of technologies has allowed one to quickly and easily generate large numbers of spheroids consistent in size and shape using forced aggregation in micro-wells (AggreWells, Stem Cell Technologies), or using liquid handling automation and 96 or 384 well hanging-droplet plates.
 There are also tools available that allow researchers to mold micro-tissues into interesting shapes such as rods, toroids, honeycombs, or whatever one can dream up (12-13).
 While there are multiple methods for creating hMSC micro-tissues, the biggest challenge is reproducibly growing up sufficient hMSCs to create enough spheroids to start an experiment.
 For example, if a researcher needs 10,000 spheroids with an average of 1000 cells per spheroid, then he/she will need at least 10 million cells to begin the experiment, which can take weeks to grow (see process flow diagrams below).
 If he/she wishes to use 5000, or 10,000 cells per spheroid, then he/she will need 50 million or 100 million cells for his/her experiment.
-This volume of cells has traditionally been very costly and time consuming to generate.
+This volume of cells has traditionally been very costly and time-consuming to generate.

-This Application Blog Post will provide a simple protocol to rapidly and economically generate tens of millions of high quality hMSCs so that researchers can minimize their time spent on routine cell culture and maximize their effort on performing hMSC spheroid-based experiments.
+This Application Blog Post will provide a simple protocol to rapidly and economically generate tens of millions of high-quality hMSCs so that researchers can minimize their time spent on routine cell culture and maximize their effort on performing hMSC spheroid-based experiments.

 Rapid generation of 9,400 hMSC spheroids each containing 1000 cells using AggrewellTM technology